EvoAlOSS/evoal.de/_pages/home.markdown

 feature_row:
   - title: "Applied Researcher"
     excerpt: "*EvoAl* uses domain-specific languages for specifying all aspects of optimisation.
-Starting with data definition, algorithm specification, and ending at surrogate learning. *EvoAl* reduces the programming effort to zero by using these domain-specific languages."
+Starting with data definition, problem specification, algorithm configuration, and ending at surrogate learning. *EvoAl* reduces the programming effort to zero by using these domain-specific languages. *EvoAl* supports you in the configuration by validating the requirements of algorithms against your data.
+This is important to make sure that the algorithm can produce the best results possible."
     image_path: "/assets/images/applied.png"
     alt: "Applied researcher pictogram."
   - title: "Optimisation Researcher"